fourminute/Fluffy/README.md

 2) LibUSB wasn't found.
 Install it with "pip3 install libusb" and "pip3 install libusb1".
 Also follow the above steps labeled "Additional Windows Instructions".

+<b>Why do I keep getting the error: "No module named 'PyQt5'"?</b>

+Python by default *wants* to run in 64-bit mode, however, when this happens Fluffy won't work.
+As you may already know, Fluffy does not, will not, and cannot run in 64-bit Python.
+To bypass this behavior you can alternative open Fluffy.pyw in IDLE(32-bit mode) and click Run > Run Module.

 <b>Why does network install fail?</b>